 Note that the behavior of desktop & laptop users is very different from people using tablets and phones.

-A more natural way to understand your targeted mobile customer is by utilizing tools such as:
+A good way to understand your targeted mobile customer is by utilizing tools such as:

-The smart viewer: Insights on the video activities of your target customer in different gadgets.
+- The smart viewer: Insights on the video activities of your target customer while using different gadgets.

-Creating a profile of who your target audience would be is an excellent place to start.
-Answer the following questions to help jog your mind:
+Creating a profile of your target audience is an excellent place to start.
+Answer the following questions for further clarity:

 - Who is looking for the goods or services you are offering?